-The goal of the Malignant Lymphoma Fellowship Program is to train Oncologist in the diagnosis and management of all types of Lymphoma.
-Each fellow will have had exposure to a variety of research programs and meet clinical and academic goals.
-At the completion of one year of training, the fellow is expected to be familiar with the natural history of Lymphoma, and to be knowledgeable about appropriate diagnostic and therapeutic approaches including autologous transplant and cellular immunotherapy (CAR T-cells).
+The goal of the Malignant Lymphoma Fellowship Program is to train oncologists in the diagnosis and management of all types of lymphoma.
+Each fellow will have exposure to a variety of research programs and meet clinical and academic goals.
+At the completion of one year of training, the fellow is expected to be familiar with the natural history of lymphoma, and to be knowledgeable about appropriate diagnostic and therapeutic approaches, including autologous transplant and cellular immunotherapy (CAR T cells).

 - Elizabeth Budde, M.D., Ph.D., Associate Professor

-- Alexey Danilov, M.D., Ph.D., Professor and Co-Director, Toni Stephenson Lymphoma Center
+- Alexey Danilov, M.D., Ph.D., Professor and Associate Director, Toni Stephenson Lymphoma Center

-- Alex Herrera, M.D., Assistant Professor, Co-Director, Lymphoma Fellowship Program
+- Alex Herrera, M.D., Associate Professor, Co-Director, Lymphoma Fellowship Program

-- Matthew Mei, M.D., Associate Clinical Professor, Program Director, HCT/Cellular Therapy Fellowship Program, Co-Director, Lymphoma Fellowship Program
+- Matthew Mei, M.D., Associate Professor, Program Director, HCT/Cellular Therapy Fellowship Program, Co-Director, Lymphoma Fellowship Program

-- Geoffrey Shouse, D.O., Ph.D., Assistant Clinical Professor
+- Geoffrey Shouse, D.O., Ph.D., Assistant Professor, Division of Lymphoma

-- Tanya Siddiqi, M.D., Associate Professor, Director, Chronic Lymphocytic Leukemia Program
+- Tanya Siddiqi, M.D., Associate Professor and Director, Chronic Lymphocytic Leukemia Program

-- Jasmine Zain, M.D., Associate Clinical Professor, Director, T-Cell Lymphoma Program
+- Jasmine Zain, M.D., Professor and Director, T Cell Lymphoma Program

 Candidates should be eligible for California licensure.
 All applicants must be board certified in internal medicine, and board certified or board eligible in hematology/oncology.